thapapradeep884/week-5/README.md

 ```
 ## 2.1 Add dependencies

-Navigate one level back to the ros2_ws/src/py_pubsub directory, where the setup.py, setup.cfg, and package.xml files have been created for you.
+Return one level up to the setup.py, setup.cfg, and package.xml files that have been produced for you in the ros2 ws/src/py pubsub directory.

-Use your text editor to open package.xml, and be sure to complete the description>, maintainer>, and license> tags:
+Open package.xml in your text editor, and make sure the description>, maintainer>, and license> tags are full.
 ```
 <description>Examples of minimal publisher/subscriber using rclpy</description>
 <maintainer email="you@email.com">Your Name</maintainer>
 <license>Apache License 2.0</license>
 ```

-Add the following dependencies following the lines above that match to the import declarations for your node:
+After the lines above that correspond to the import declarations for your node, add the following dependencies:
 ```
 <exec_depend>rclpy</exec_depend>
 <exec_depend>std_msgs</exec_depend>